12 Tips for Cooking Great Gluten Free Pasta

 - Eat it HOT!
 Gluten free pasta is not nice cold, and unless you can find a very good brand it often doesn’t make good pasta salads.
 If you have the option always eat the pasta freshly cooked or reheat it well.

 Enjoy!
-For more low FODMAP tips follow me on Facebook or sign up to my weekly newsletter at the top of the page.
+For more low FODMAP tips follow me on Facebook or sign up to my weekly newsletter.